Finesse/QueryScribe/README.md

   Examples will come soon.
 * Very flexible.
 You can pass a [raw SQL or a subquery](#raw-sql-and-subqueries) almost everywhere (see the PHPDoc comments in the code to know where you can pass them).
-* Supports table prefixes.
-Once set to a `Query` object, the prefix will be applied to all the tables passing through the query (except raw expressions).
+* Smart table prefixes.
+Work partially in raw expressions.
 * All the values go to bindings, even from subqueries.
 * No dependencies.
 Requires only PHP ≥ 7.